sudesnac/HumanBF-Connectivity/README.md

 ### connectivity_distance

-This notebook contains visualization of fiber length, geodesic distance and FEOBV data; parcellation and rescaling of these data as well as correlation (scatter plots and spin tests using null model) of these maps with other connectivity and residual data.
-(Fig. 4,5,6 and 8)
+This notebook contains visualization of streamline counts, fiber length, wiring cost, geodesic distance and FEOBV data; parcellation and rescaling of these data as well as correlation (scatter plots and spin tests using null model) of these maps with other connectivity and residual data.
+(Fig. 4,5,6,8, and Supplemental Fig.S5,S6)

 ### extra_analysis

-This notebook contains cross-validation analyses  (split-half or leave-one-out) across the 173 individuals used (Supplemental Fig. 3 and 4)
+This notebook contains validation analyses to examine the stability of\ 1. gradients, by split-half and leave-one-out across the 173 individuals used in this study (Supplemental Fig.S3) and\ 2. structure- function tethering (Residual BF) across different gradient component pairs (Supplemental Fig.S4).